jtanderson2/secure-transport-lab/README.md

 ### Notes
 - All deployments are Azure CLI-driven using JSON configuration files.
 - No Fortinet licensing is applied.
 BYOL is assumed.
 - No OS configuration is applied.
-This is 'bare bones' deployment ready for the management and overlay to be built
+This is 'bare bones' deployment ready for the management and overlay to be built.
+- Hub2 is parked for future use.
+Azure networking components are deployed, but no compute.

 ## Modular Deployment